-Companies listed on Nasdaq Copenhagen A/S must adhere to the terms and conditions set out in the latest revised version of the Nasdaq Copenhagen A/S's 'Rules for issuers of shares', which were updated on 3 January 2018 due to the entry into force of and in order to be aligned with the Capital Markets Act, MiFID II and MiFIR.
+Companies listed on Nasdaq Copenhagen A/S must adhere to the terms and conditions set out in the Nordic Main Market Rulebook for Issuers of Shares, which is a harmonised set of rules that took effect on 1 May 2020 and which is applicable to the Scandinavian regulated markets of the Nasdaq group.
 Nasdaq Copenhagen A/S monitors compliance with these marketplace rules and may in the event of non-compliance give the issuer a reprimand, a fine, decide to delete the issuer's securities from admittance to trading and/or publish any such sanction and the identity of the issuer.
-This rulebook includes listing and disclosure requirements and adopts the "comply or explain" principle, whereby the issuer shall give a statement on how the company addresses the Danish Recommendations on Corporate Governance of May 2013 (revised as of 23 November 2017) issued by the Committee on Corporate Governance.
+This rulebook includes listing and disclosure requirements and adopts the "comply or explain" principle, whereby the issuer must give a statement on how the company addresses the Danish Recommendations on Corporate Governance of May 2013 (revised as of 23 November 2017) issued by the Committee on Corporate Governance.
 Listed companies must either comply with those recommendations or explain why they do not comply.
 The Danish Recommendations on Corporate Governance as revised on 23 November 2017 apply to financial years commencing on 1 January 2018 or later.
 The practice developed by Nasdaq Copenhagen A/S suggests that it is not sufficient to merely explain the reason for non-compliance.
 The company must also specify its different approach to the recommendations.
-The recommendations do not have legal force but are considered "soft law"; however, the "comply or explain" concept is embedded in the Financial Statements Act, requiring issuers to present a statement in its annual report or on its website concerning any given applicable rules on corporate governance (i.e. in this context, the Danish Recommendations on Corporate Governance).
+The recommendations do not have legal force but are considered "soft law"; however, the "comply or explain" concept is embedded in the Financial Statements Act, requiring issuers subject to IFRS accounting standards to present a statement in its annual report or on its website concerning any given applicable rules on corporate governance (i.e. in this context, the Danish Recommendations on Corporate Governance).

 The set of Danish Recommendations on Corporate Governance as amended by the previous revision of November 2014 afforded more attention than before on value creation, the framework for active ownership and board assessment procedures.
+The general adherence to the Danish Recommendations on Corporate Governance is high.

-The most recent revision of the Danish Recommendations on Corporate Governance dated 23 November 2017 includes recommendations concerning, among other things, (i) disclosure of information to the market (quarterly reports to be disclosed, disclosure of and board resolutions to be passed regarding board members carrying out management assignments, disclosures on board committee activities, adoption and presentation of a selfassessment procedure, including an assessment of the appropriate limit for other executive functions), (ii) policy to be prepared on diversity, i.e. age, gender, international experience, in terms of the board composition (changed from actual diversity target figures), (iii) repeal of the age limit applicable to board members, (iv) restrictions on dual functions (board members should not also be members of the management board and the chairman and vice chairman of the board of directors should not be the resigning CEO), (v) strengthen board independency by recommending that at least half of the members should be independent (e.g. independent of major shareholders), and (vi) increase transparency on management remuneration (the company policy on remuneration should now e.g. be approved at least every fourth year and upon any critical amendments and support long-term value creation for the company).
+The most recent revision of the Danish Recommendations on Corporate Governance dated 23 November 2017 includes recommendations concerning, among other things, (i) disclosure of information to the market (quarterly reports to be disclosed, disclosure of and board resolutions to be passed regarding board members carrying out management assignments, disclosures on board committee activities, adoption and presentation of a self-assessment procedure, including an assessment of the appropriate limit for other executive functions), (ii) a policy to be prepared on diversity, i.e. age, gender, international experience, in terms of the board composition (changed from actual diversity target figures), (iii) repeal of the age limit applicable to board members, (iv) restrictions on dual functions (board members should not also be members of the management board and the chairman and vice chairman of the board of directors should not be the resigning CEO), (v) strengthening board independence by recommending that at least half of the members should be independent (e.g. independent of major shareholders), and (vi) increasing transparency on management remuneration (the company policy on remuneration should now, e.g., be approved at least every fourth year and upon any critical amendments and support long-term value creation for the company).